Omkar0496/twitter-client/README.md

-#Twitter-Client
+# Twitter-Client

-This is the repository of Twitter-client Web-Application.
+This is the repo of Twitter-client Webapp.

+Website is developed by using HTML, css and bootstrap v3.3.7.

+# Licensing

-Website uses Bootstrap v3.3.7 and GNU General Public [License](https://github.com/omkar0496/twitter-client/blob/master/LICENSE).
+Code is licensed under GNU General Public [License](https://github.com/omkar0496/twitter-client/blob/master/LICENSE).

----